Home Insurance in Spain (2026 Guide): Costs, Coverage & How It Works

 Tenants are not responsible for insuring the structure but remain liable for damages caused to the property.

-Landlord Insurance in Spain (Overview)
+Landlord Insurance in Spain for Rental Properties

 Landlord policies may include: